What are the risk factors for eye cancer?

 Unproven risk factors

-Sun exposure: Too much exposure to sunlight (or sunlamps) has been proposed as a possible risk factor for melanoma of the eye, but this has not been proven.
+Sun exposure: Too much exposure to sunlight (or sunlamps), a known risk factor for melanoma of the skin, has also been proposed as a possible risk factor for melanoma of the eye, but this has not been proven.

 Certain occupations: Some studies have suggested that welders, farmers, fishermen, chemical workers, and laundry workers may have a higher risk of eye melanoma, but none of these links has been proven conclusively.